Going fossil-free collaboratively

 Creating objective standards for the discussion—potentially as simple as notecards with the facts shared in the presentation–would have enabled participants to address knowledge and perspectives unrepresented by the group and solved some of the problems related to the dissemination of misinformation.
 Having experts on site could also have been useful.
 The three lecturers who presented on energy, investments, and renewables could have kicked off the dialogues with a short panel discussion, to ensure a level of common knowledge among participants and introduce ideas that could springboard discussions.
 As the dialogues got going, they could have served as technical experts, answering questions that would allow the conversations to progress and remain anchored in fact.

 A situation assessment prior to the dialogue could have broadened the spectrum and understanding of perspectives represented.
 Environmental dispute resolution best practices dictate that situational assessments be conducted by contacting different stakeholders, holding (sometimes confidential) interviews with them, and identifying key concerns and opinions of the community.
 The process would also identify as many stakeholders as possible, ensuring that many different opinions were represented.
 Situation assessments not only enrich unfolding conversations, but also can be public documents that show communities where they stand.
-A divestment situation assessment at the University would have created a more complete and inclusive description of the community’s views, and shed light on the appropriate next steps.
+A divestment situation assessment at the university would have created a more complete and inclusive description of the community’s views, and shed light on the appropriate next steps.

 Ultimately, conducting a collaborative dialogue and decision-making process on divestment was a successful experiment.
 We hope that institutions that engage in these types of conversations can learn from the University of Utah’s model and our suggestions made here.
 By incorporating more of what we know about facilitating productive dialogue, such as creating objective standards and performing situation assessments to ensure adequate stakeholder representation, the discussion may continue to grow in richness.

-Katherine Daly is a Master’s student in the Department of City and Metropolitan Planning, and a new Fellow at the Environmental Dispute Resolution Program.
-She comes to the EDRP from the Metropolitan Research Center, where she spent her first year as a graduate student honing her skills in quantitative analysis.
-She earned a BA in Visual and Critical Studies from the School of the Art Institute of Chicago.
+Katherine Daly, a young woman with short dark hair wearing a scarf and button-up sweaterKatherine Daly is a master’s student in the department of city and metropolitan planning and a new fellow in the Environmental Dispute Resolution program.
+She comes to the EDR from the Metropolitan Research Center, where she spent her first year as a graduate student honing her skills in quantitative analysis.
+She earned a BA in visual and critical studies from the School of the Art Institute of Chicago.

-Kailey Kornhauser is a Master’s student in the Environmental Humanities Program.
-She currently works as a research assistant for the American West Center and as a Summer Fellow for the Environmental Dispute Resolution Program.
-She has a BA in History from Westminster College where she studied environmental history.
+Kailey Kornhauser, a young woman with long red-brown hair wearing a turquoise scarf over a black blouseKailey Kornhauser is a master’s student in the environmental humanities program.
+She currently works as a research assistant for the American West Center and as a summer fellow for the Environmental Dispute Resolution program.
+She has a BA in history from Westminster College, where she studied environmental history.